-“Why my darling, you know we never eat those types of foods!”
-Mother exclaimed, emphasizing the word “those”.
+“Why my darling, you know we never eat those types of foods,” Mother exclaimed, emphasizing the word “those”.

 “Now, go to your room and try the meditation program I have queued up for you on your iPad.
 It will help you calm down before dinner.
 It’s Truffle Tuesday after all!”

-“AAARRRGGGHHHH!!!”
-She yelled as she ran up the stairs and slammed her bedroom door.
+“AAARRRGGGHHHH!!!” she yelled as she ran up the stairs and slammed her bedroom door.

-“Poor thing, I hope she calms down before dinner.”
-Mother thought.
+“Poor thing, I hope she calms down before dinner,” Mother thought.

 Mother was by the pool and had just started her 90 minute body sculpting session with her private trainer and would be out of the house for a while.
-Zoey entered the kitchen where Chef was relaxing before prepping the truffles and other ingredients for tonight’s dinner.
+Zoey entered the kitchen where Chef was relaxing before prepping the truffles and other ingredients for dinner.

 “Something on your mind kiddo?”
 Chef asked.
 Chef had a Southern drawl that was much more pronounced when Mother and Father were not around.
 She had completed her culinary training in Paris however, so the accent was overlooked.

-“I’ll see what I can do.”
-Replied Chef, with a sly smile and a wink.
+“I’ll see what I can do,” replied Chef, with a sly smile and a wink.

-Dinner that evening consisted of cream of artichoke soup with slivered Oregon truffles, fresh chives and a drizzle of olive oil, which was served with a crisp, Chenin Blanc from the Loire Valley.
-The main course was an orecchiette pasta with roasted vegetables and a truffle infused, celeriac cream sauce served with an Oregon Pinot Noir.
+Dinner that evening consisted of cream of artichoke soup garnished with slivered Oregon truffles, fresh chives and a drizzle of olive oil, which was served with a crisp, Chenin Blanc from the Loire Valley.
+The main course was orecchiette pasta with roasted vegetables and a truffle infused, celeriac cream sauce served with an Oregon Pinot Noir.
 Mother commented that the flavor of the Oregon truffle was much understated as compared to the traditional French truffle, but both were delightful.
 Father, who fancied himself a wine expert, was particularly surprised by the supple mouth feel of the pinot, with hints of black pepper, mushrooms, American Oak and black currant.
 Watching her parents sip their wine, Zoey wished even more that they were having tacos for dinner.

 The next morning, Chef packed two lunches.
 She handed one to the chauffeur and told him to put it in the car, on the floor so it was hidden.
-The other lunch sat on the counter as usual to be inspected by Mother as she said goodbye to her daughter and wished her a good day at school.
+The other lunch sat on the counter as usual to be inspected by Mother as she said goodbye to Zoey and wished her a good day at school.

 The morning at school passed quickly.
-Zoey received the usual stares as she opened her lunch box.
-This time however, there was no teasing or giggling, just opened mouth gawking.
+Zoey received the usual stares as she opened her lunch box, this time however, there was no teasing or giggling, just opened mouth gawking.

-“Yeah, I was going to ask you if you wanted to trade, I’m sick of peanut butter and jelly!”
-Said another kid with braces.
+“Yeah, I was going to ask you if you wanted to trade, I’m sick of peanut butter and jelly,” said another kid with braces.

 “Bu..but… you always tease me about my lunches!”

-“OK, then, no more teasing?”
-She asked, waiting expectantly for them all to agree.
+“OK, then, no more teasing?” she asked, waiting expectantly for them all to agree.

-“OK, but that’s no fun.”
-Sighed one kid.
-“But a good lunch will make up for the loss.”
+“OK, but that’s no fun,” sighed the kid with braces, “but a good lunch will make up for the loss.”